Office of Student Financial Aid

 The scholarship amount varies and may be renewed for an additional two years as long as a GPA of 2.75 or above is maintained.
 The award is administered through the Student Disability Resources Office.

 Students who are legally blind, maintain a 3.0 GPA, are full-time students, and are involved in their school/local community may apply online.

 This program awards students with scholarships to help with post-secondary education financial needs such as tuition, fees, room and board, and other additional costs associated with adaptive technology.

 To be eligible for a scholarship, applicants need to be legally blind, maintain a 3.0 GPA to be eligible for most scholarships, be a full-time student (as well as students who work 32 or more hours per week and attend college part-time), and be involved in their school/local community.

 Scholarships are awarded on the basis of merit through an application process that is evaluated by a committee.
 Gruber and Miller scholarships are for one year only, but recipients can re-apply and receive the award up to four times.
 The blinded veteran family member is not required to be a BVA member for the spouse or child to receive a scholarship.
 Qualifications for both programs are the same except for an added emphasis on music and fine arts for the Miller award.

 New York, NY 10023

 The Graduate School Scholarship: for students who are legally blind and who are pursuing a Master’s, PhD or any other post-Baccalaureate degree (MD, JD, MBA, etc.)

 Baltimore, MD 21230

 All applicants for these scholarships must be legally blind and pursuing or planning to pursue a full-time, postsecondary course of study in a degree program at a United States institution of higher education.
-In addition, one scholarship may be given to a full-time employee also attending school part-time.
-Each applicant will be considered for all scholarships for which he or she qualifies.
+In addition, one scholarship may be given to a person employed full-time while attending school part-time.
+Each applicant will be considered for all scholarships for which they qualify.